mozilla/basket-client/README.rst

 =============

-This is a client for Mozilla's email subscription service, [basket](https://basket.mozilla.org/).
+This is a client for Mozilla's email subscription service, `basket <https://basket.mozilla.org/>`_.
 Basket is not a real subscription service, but it talks to a real one and we don't really care who/what it is.

 .. image:: https://travis-ci.org/mozilla/basket-client.svg?branch=master